damnpedrini/eagle-1/Desktop/eagle-1/readme.md

 ## How to Use

 1. **Download Data**: The project pulls 10 years of historical Bitcoin data from Yahoo Finance.
-2. **Prepare the Model**: The script processes the data, adding a **50-day moving average** and a rolling volume to enhance prediction accuracy.
+2. **Prepare the Model**: The script processes the data, adding a **50-day moving average** and rolling volume to enhance prediction accuracy.
-3. **Train the Prophet Model**: The Prophet model is trained with the historical data and additional regressors for better forecasting.
+3. **Train the Prophet Model**: The Prophet model is trained with historical data and additional regressors for better forecasting.
 4. **Make Predictions**: The model forecasts Bitcoin prices for the next **30 days**.
 5. **Convert to BRL**: The forecasted Bitcoin price in USD is converted to BRL using the latest exchange rate.
 6. **View Results**: The forecast is displayed both in the terminal and as a graph.